-A release from enrollment from all classes becomes official only after completing an official withdrawal form.
-Failure to attend class or discontinued attendance is NOT considered an official withdrawal.
+A release from enrollment from all classes becomes official only after completion of the withdrawal process, which is initiated in the Career Planning and Counseling Center.
+Failure to attend class or discontinued attendance is not official withdrawal.
 Not withdrawing officially will cause a student to fail and could jeopardize later re-enrollment.

 The consequences of completely withdrawing from school depend on when the student withdraws.
 For more information, see "Change of Registration (Drop/Add)."
-For specific deadlines, see the Records Office's student calendar.
+For specific deadlines, see the Records Office's academic calendar.